 Student Academic Jobs

-If you’re an undergraduate seeking an academic position, contact the department where you’d like to work.
+Undergraduate students interested an academic position should inquire directly with a department about available job opportunities or upcoming job fairs.
 The College of Natural Sciences and the Sanger Learning Center are two large employers of undergraduates in academic jobs.
 The Office of Undergraduate Research also provides valuable resources for students interested in research opportunities, including Eureka, a searchable database.

 Here are some additional resources to help you locate employment opportunities with the university.

-- RecruitUT – Job boards for career, job, and internship positions
+- Career Engagement – Job boards for career, job, and internship positions

-- Job Vacancies at UT - Full and part-time classified jobs
+- Applying for Employment - Full and part-time Staff and Faculty jobs

 - UTemps - Temporary jobs at UT